- Though cicadas may seem similar to locusts, there’s mostly no need to worry about their emergence.

 Northern parts of Virginia are starting to see a phenomenon that has been 17 years in the making – the Brood X cicadas.
 For the last few weeks, sightings in many of the eastern states have been popping up on social media.
 These cicadas may seem a little intimidating with their red eyes and how closely they resemble locusts, but there’s no need to worry at all.

-While the current pandemic may be leaving may people in a state of worry for the Brood X that they haven’t seen in recent history, they were actually here in 2003.
+While the current pandemic may be leaving may people in a state of worry for the Brood X that they haven’t seen in recent history, they were actually here 17 years ago.
 The only difference?
 Social media wasn’t around in the same abundance for the public to post every single sighting as they emerge.
 While some areas are already seeing a lot of them, a tweet from Virginia Tech sheds light on the fact that there’s still a lot more to come.